marozzocom/ioc/README.md

 # ioc
-An example of how to use React, InversifyJS, JEST and Typescript
+Simple example of using InversifyJS to inject data service to a React component.